A HISTORY OF ANGLO SAXON AND VIKING ENGLAND

 Edward the Confessor died without leaving an heir.
 William Duke of Normandy claimed that Edward once promised him he would be the next king of England.
 He also claimed that Harold had sworn an oath to support him after Edward’s death.
 If Harold ever swore such an oath it was only because he had been shipwrecked off the Norman coast and was coerced into swearing an oath.

-In Anglo Saxon times the crown wasn’t necessarily hereditary.
+In Anglo Saxon times the crown was not necessarily hereditary.
 A body of men called the Witan played a role in choosing the next king.
 Nobody could become king without the Witan’s support.
 In January 1066, after Edward's death, the Witan chose Harold, Earl of Wessex, to be the next king.
 Duke William of Normandy would have to obtain the crown by force.

 THE END OF ANGLO SAXON ENGLAND